A green, white and red layered bow on a Christmas wreath.

 The beauty of a layered bow is that each layer supports the next.
 So even if one ribbon is thin and non-wired, placing it over a sturdy wired base bow helps it keep its shape.

-close up of a cream colored layered bow. the small ribbon is not wired but is supported by the wired ribbon it sits on.
+Close up of a cream colored layered bow.
+The small ribbon is not wired but is supported by the wired ribbon it sits on.

 In this photo, the black and cream striped ribbon is not wired and appears a bit floppy, but it is supported by the wired ribbon layers beneath it.